literallycanvas/literallycanvas.github.com/api/LiterallyCanvas.rst

 Changing the drawing
 ^^^^^^^^^^^^^^^^^^^^

-.. js:function:: saveShape(shape, triggerSaveShapeEvent, afterShapeId)
+.. js:function:: saveShape(shape, triggerSaveShapeEvent, previousShapeId)

   :param shape: Shape to be added
   :param triggerSaveShapeEvent:
     If ``true``, trigger the :ref:`shapeSave <event_shapeSave>` event.
     Defaults to ``true``.
 You may want to set this to ``false`` if you're sending and receiving shapes to/from a remote drawing.
-  :param afterShapeId:
+  :param previousShapeId:
-    ID of the shape to insert after.
+    ID of the shape just below the new one.
 Defaults to the most recently added shape.

   Add a shape to the drawing.
 If you're writing a single-user application, you should only need to pass the first argument.
 See :doc:`shapes` for more